Members of the original Hobie skateboard team will be our official honorees!

 Where does the money go that you raise through the raffle?

-Aside from nominal administrative costs (printing fliers, purchasing a couple rolls of raffle tickets, pizza for event volunteers, etc.), all proceeds go to our designated charities.
-Past Rockin’ Raffle proceeds have gone to Orangewood Children’s Home, Rosie’s Garage (La Habra tutoring center), Mission Learning Center of San Francisco, San Jose Public Libraries Family Services division, the LA Central Library’s Friends of Children and Literature (FOCAL) group, the Delhi Center of Santa Ana and Miracles For Kids, which supports low-income families with children afflicted by cancer or other life-threatening diseases, and children rescued from human trafficking in Orange County.
+We are a 100% volunteer organization.
+Aside from nominal administrative costs (printing fliers, purchasing a couple rolls of raffle tickets, pizza for event volunteers, etc.), all Rockin’ Raffle proceeds go to our designated charities.
+Past proceeds have gone to Orangewood Children’s Home; Rosie’s Garage (La Habra tutoring center); Mission Learning Center of San Francisco; San Jose Public Libraries Family Services division; Los Angeles Central Library’s Friends of Children and Literature (FOCAL); Delhi Center of Santa Ana; Miracles For Kids, and children/teens rescued from human trafficking in Orange County, Calif.

 I’m a business owner.
 How can I support the event?

 The Mighty Mama Skate-O-Rama is greatly appreciative of the many companies that have supported us over the years.
 If you have goods or services you’d like to donate to our raffle in exchange for some exposure at a stoke-filled, family-friendly event, please contact Barb Odanaka.
 Skateboard Moms Inc. is a 501(c)(3) nonprofit organization.